virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

 ## Making Patterns in GIMP: Method Overview
-A pattern is a small image tiled side-by-side to fill a larger canvas.
+A pattern is a small image tiled side-by-side to fill a larger canvas. before we get into each method, here are some important concepts you should be aware of:

 #### Tile to canvas ratio:
+while creating patterns, you will need to create at least 2 files, a small one for the pattern tile (50px - 250px) and a larger one to be used as a test canvas (1080px - 3600px)

 #### Testing your patterns via the clipboard
 "The Clipboard" is a where your computer *temporarily* stores the last selection you copied with the "Copy" command found in most programs, GIMP included.
-In GIMP however, there's this cool feature in the pattern Dialogue, where the first pattern block is always reserved for whatever is stored in the clipboard at the time.
-This will prove useful for testing patterns before you commit to exporting/saving.
+In GIMP however, there's a cool feature in the pattern Dialogue, where the first pattern block is always reserved for whatever is stored in the clipboard at the time.
+This will prove useful for testing patterns before you commit to exporting/saving them.

 #### Saving/Exporting your patterns
+there are 3 different methods to save your pattern creations.
+1. to add the pattern you created to GIMP's patterns window
+  - Go to: `File - Export As`
+  - remember the

 With that said, there are many ways to create patterns with GIMP.
 Here are the few methods I learned over the last year: